kunal-agarwal1/kunal-agarwal1/README.md

 - 👋 Hi, I’m @kunal-agarwal1
 - 👀 I’m interested in computer science and techological innovation
-- 🌱 I’m currently learning Haskell
+- 🌱 I’m currently learning Rust
-- 💞️ I’m happy to collaborate on any innovative startup idea.
+-  I’m happy to collaborate on any innovative idea.
 - 📫 How to reach me - -

 <!---